InnovationForge/bloggy-app/README.md

 * Pagination: When there is a large number of blog posts, pagination can be implemented to display a limited number of posts per page.
 Remember to handle appropriate authorization checks and validations to ensure that only the owner of a blog post can edit or delete it.

+## Modular Structure of the application
+Here's a suggested Angular app component and service structure for the blogging platform:
+1. Components:
+    * RegistrationComponent: Handles user registration functionality.
+    * LoginComponent: Manages user login and authentication.
+    * CreatePostComponent: Allows users to create new blog posts.
+    * EditPostComponent: Enables users to edit existing blog posts.
+    * PostListComponent: Displays a list of published blog posts.
+    * PostDetailsComponent: Shows the full content of a selected blog post.
+    * DashboardComponent: Provides a user dashboard for managing posts.
+    * HeaderComponent: Contains the navigation menu and user authentication status.
+    * FooterComponent: Displays the footer section of the application.
+2. Services:
+    * AuthService: Handles user authentication, registration, and login.
+    * PostService: Manages the CRUD (Create, Read, Update, Delete) operations for blog posts.
+    * UserService: Handles user-related operations, such as retrieving user profiles.
+3. Routing:
+    * Define routes in the AppRoutingModule to map different URLs to the corresponding components.
+    * Example routes: '/register', '/login', '/create-post', '/edit-post/:id', '/posts', '/posts/:id', '/dashboard'.
+4. API Integration:
+    * If your application requires interaction with a backend server, create a separate service, such as ApiService, to handle API calls for user authentication, post creation, retrieval, updates, and deletions.
+5. Guards:
+    * Implement guards to protect routes that require authentication.
+For example, an AuthGuard can be used to prevent unauthorized access to the '/create-post' or '/dashboard' routes.
+6. Models:
+    * Define models, such as User and Post, to represent the data structures used in the application.
+These models can be used for type checking, data validation, and consistency.
+    * Remember to organize your components, services, and models in separate directories and import them as needed in the relevant files.
+Use Angular's dependency injection to inject services into components where necessary.

+Additionally, you may need to consider other supporting components, such as forms for user input, modals for confirmations, and error handling components for displaying error messages.

+This structure provides a basic outline for building the blogging platform with user authentication, post creation, editing, and deletion functionalities.
+Feel free to adapt and expand upon this structure based on your specific project requirements.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.